-By the start of 2001, the club had changed title to become Rattana Bundit FC to give representation to the university of the same name and move into the RBAC Stadium, while the old club badge was retained.
+By the start of 2001, the club had changed its title to become Rattana Bundit FC to give representation to the university of the same name and move into the RBAC Stadium, while the old club badge was retained.
+At the end of the 2001-02 season, the club finished bottom of the table, so they were relegated to the newly formed Division One.

-At the end of the 2001-02 season, the club finished bottom of the table, so they were relegated into the newly formed Division One.
 They remained at that level for several seasons, until in 2010 they retained their status by the skin of their teeth.
-The league was to be extended and a third regional tier was added.
-RBAC Mittraphrap as they were called won their playoff game against Rayong FC to ensure their survival.
+The league was to be extended, and a third regional tier was added.
+RBAC Mittraphrap, as they were called, won their playoff game against Rayong FC to ensure their survival.

 The club was often referred to as R-BEC to acknowledge the fact.
 Several under-19 internationals were sent to the RBAC Stadium to learn their trade.
-Yorkshireman Andrew Ord was originally sent to coach the side, but after he got excellent results he was swapped with BEC Tero Sasana first-team coach Payong Khunnaen, who had underachieved with the senior side.
+Yorkshireman Andrew Ord was originally sent to coach the side, but after he got excellent results, he was swapped with BEC Tero Sasana first-team coach Payong Khunnaen, who had underachieved with the senior side.

-The club was rechristened as Ratchaburi Mitr Phol RBAC FC in 2015 finishing second bottom of the Bangkok Metropolitan Region of the Regional League before withdrawing before the start of the 2016 campaign.
+The club was rechristened as Ratchaburi Mitr Phol RBAC FC in 2015, finishing second bottom of the Bangkok Metropolitan Region of the Regional League before withdrawing before the start of the 2016 campaign.

-My visit
+My visits

 RBAC BEC Tero Sasana 2 Customs United 0 (Sunday 8th April 2012) Thai Regional League Bangkok Region (att: 175 official)